ousodaniel/Images/README.md

 # Images
-COntains images for markdown docs
+Contains images for markdown docsa and presentations